At home with Daisy Knatchbull

 Nothing quite beats the moment a woman sees herself in a suit that is made for her for the first time.

-"Suiting as many wonderful women as we can from all corners of the planet.
-The US is definitely going to be a big one for us next, starting regular trunk shows to NY/LA from the end of this year.
-We are also looking to add some exciting new blocks to our offering - jumpsuits and overcoats!
+"Trying to suit as many wonderful women as we can from all corners of the planet.
+The US is definitely going to be a big one for us next year – we’re hopefully starting regular trunk shows in New York and Los Angeles from the end of this year.
+We are also looking to add some exciting new pieces to our offering: jumpsuits and overcoats!
 Watch this space."

 How are you keeping busy during this time?